 Citizens of approved countries with English as an official language and/or the language of instruction are exempt from the TOEFL and IELTS.
-A current list of approved countries is maintained by the Center for English Language Education.
+A current list of approved countries is maintained by the International Education Department.

-For undergraduate students whose native language is not English, one of the following requirements is necessary to qualify for admission to Northwest University:
+For undergraduate students whose native language is not English (or is not from one of the approved countries), one of the following requirements is necessary to qualify for admission to Northwest University: